cschpc/student-cluster-competition-2024/Proposal/proposal.md

 In Team Löyly and at CSC, we try to promote equality for applicants regarding gender, ethnic background and other factors to promote a more diverse and equal field in HPC for all students.
 We are happy to have a team together that consists of 3 male students and 3 female students. (+ Info about diversity in nationalities?)

+As not all the members speak Finnish, the working language of the team is English.

 ## Strength of Hardware and Software Approach